Children at Peace

 When you walk in the main doors at Peace Church, you’ll see a our Children’s Ministry Wing on your left.
 “The Ark” is our central hub for kids on Sunday mornings.

 The check-in process begins prior to the start of service.
-The first time you come, we will put your household information into our system via an iPad.
+The first time you come, we will put your household information into our system.
 This system will print a child tag and a parent identification number that matches only your child(ren) to prevent any safety issues.
 Keep this parent tag safe because you will need it for pick-up.

 Different Ages, Different Options